-If you buy a new home valued at less than $800,000 you can apply for a full exemption and pay no stamp duty.
-Check this out on a NSW stamp duty calculator and you’ll see it saves you up to $31,335.
+If you buy a new home valued at less than $650,000, you can apply for a full exemption and pay no stamp duty.
+A NSW stamp duty calculator shows this will save you up to $24,457.

 If you buy an existing home valued at less than $650,000, you can apply for a full exemption and pay no stamp duty.
 A NSW stamp duty calculator shows this will save you up to $24,585.

 If you buy an existing home valued between $650,000 and $800,000, you can apply for a concessional stamp duty rate.
 The amount you save will be based on the value of your home.
 (For example, on a $700,000 home you will pay $10,445 stamp duty, saving you $16,390.)

 If you buy land valued at less than $400,000, you won’t pay stamp duty.
 This will save you up to $13,335 according to a NSW stamp duty calculator.

 If you buy land valued between $400,000 and $500,000, you’ll receive a concessional stamp duty rate.
 (For example, if you buy a block of land for $450,000 you will pay stamp duty of $8,917.50, saving you $6,667.50)

 These rates apply to contracts dated between 1 July 2017 and 31 July 2020 and continuing from 1 August 2021.

 You’ll need to download and complete the First Home Buyers Assistance Scheme application form and the Purchaser/Transferee Declaration Form (both available at revenue.nsw.gov.au).
 Lodge the application forms and supporting documents with your solicitor or conveyancer.

 If you’re buying or building a new home or a substantially renovated one, you could receive a $10,000 grant.